-Incidences of academic malpractice occurring during the course of the academic year:
+Incidences of academic malpractice occurring during the academic year:

-1st Offence: Conference with the subject teacher and the student is required to re-do the work (if possible).
-The work is graded and student is reminded of the EIS Academic Honesty Policy.
-The homeroom teacher is notified by the subject teacher and the incident is noted on school records.
+1st Offence: Conference with the teacher and the student is required to re-do the work and is reminded of the EIS Academic Honesty Policy.
+The student is assigned to work with the Librarian to receive additional support and guidance on referencing.
+Parents are notified by the teacher and the misconduct is noted on school records.